 The cyber threat landscape has evolved tremendously in the last 4-5 years.
 The once occasional data breach or cyber theft we would hear about in the news is now almost a daily occurrence.
 As the threats have evolved and have become more complex, the security tools and processes must also evolve in order to counter this nefarious spread of threats.

-What were once considered security best practices 5 years ago are now wholly inadequate to stop the advancement of viruses, Ransomware and data theft.
+What was once considered security best practices 5 years ago are now wholly inadequate to stop the advancement of viruses, Ransomware, and data theft?
 And unfortunately, the IT professionals are caught in the middle.
 And to be fair, it’s not entirely their fault.

 The Role of the IT Professional: